15raus34/bloggram/README.md

 🔭This Project is Based on PHP Application <br>

 ## ❗❕ To Do:
-* Basic Validations During Login & Signup
+* Minor Form Validation
+* Every Follow & Following List Update After Deleting User By Admin